saracalhas/MRes_dissertation_qmul/README.md

 All the code used for this MRes project is available in this repo.
 Below more information on how it is organised.

 ### Code in this repo
-- **Data pre-processing folder**
+- **Data pre-processing and descriptive statistics folder** This reflects work done in sections 5.1 and part of 5.2.
-    - Name of folder: Data_preprocessing
+    - Name of folder: Data_pre_process_and_statsanalysis
-      * Here you can find the scripts for merging the proteomics and metabolomics datasets and for the data pre-processing done to the data as per 5.2. section in dissertation.
-Name of file: [include name of file]
+      * File name: Data_pre_process_and_statsanalysis.ipynb, also available as a .py script.
+This python script performs:
+      - Merge of the proteomics and metabolomics datasets
+      - Data cleaning
+      - Missing data checks and removal of data based on criteria
+      - Check for outliers
+      - MCAR/MAR assumptions test
+      - Summary statistics (section 5.4)
+      - Imputation of missing data with KNN
-    - Script for the two linear regressions done to account for the effect of age in GFAP and NEFL.
-Name of file: [include name of file]
+      * GFAP_NEFL_normalised: Script for the two linear regressions done to account for the effect of age in GFAP and NEFL is included in the machine learning as classification folder
-    - Script for the outliers and missing data assumption checks.
-Name of file: [include name of file]

 - **Descriptive statistics**
     - Script for statistical analysis done (section 5.4).
-Name of file: [include name of file]
+This is included in

 - **Machine learning as a classification**
     - First experiment set (section 5.4.1.3.1): Name of files: [include name of file]